scbao/pysonic/README.md

 ```

 12. Verify your point-neuron model by running simulations under various electrical stimuli and comparing the output to the neurons's expected behavior.
 Implement required corrections if any.
+13. Uncomment the `addSonicFeatures` decorator on top of your class. **This decorator will automatically parse the `derStates`, `steadyStates` and `currents` methods in order to adapt your neuron model to US stimulation.
+For this to work, you need to make sure to**:
+   - **keep them as class methods**
+   - **check that all calls to functions that depend solely on `Vm` appear directly in the methods' lambda expressions and are not hidden inside nested function calls.**
-13. Pre-compute lookup tables required to run coarse-grained  simulations of the neuron model upon ultrasonic stimulation.
+14. Pre-compute lookup tables required to run coarse-grained  simulations of the neuron model upon ultrasonic stimulation.
 To do so, go to the `scripts` directory and run the `run_lookups.py` script with the neuron's name as command line argument, e.g.:

 ```python run_lookups.py -n myneuron --mpi```